pji/thurible/README.rst

 -------------
 Usage examples are found in the `examples/` directory.

-examples/filereader.py
+examples/favword.py
+    A terminal application that uses `thurible` to ask the user for their favorite word. examples/filereader.py
     A terminal application that uses `thurible` to navigate the filesystem and read files.